Nathan Healy

 Key Takeaways

-• Colorado offers valuable solar incentives including a 30% federal tax credit, property tax exemptions, and utility rebate programs that significantly reduce installation costs.
+• Illinois offers generous solar incentives including 30% federal tax credits and state rebates that reduce installation costs significantly.

 03